camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 # Configure a User Task

 Next, open the properties view.
-If it's not already visible, click on the "Properties Panel" label on the right-hand side of the Modeler canvas.
+If the properties view is not already visible, click on the "Properties Panel" label on the right-hand side of the Modeler canvas.

 Select the User Task on the canvas.
 This will update the selection in the properties view.
 Scroll to the property named `Assignee`.
 Type *demo*.